History of tobacco: United States

+Since 1900

+Dominance of cigarettes

+Cigarette smoking became the dominant usage after 1910.
+The 1910–1930 era saw a gradual shift in cultural attitudes.
+More women began smoking, challenging traditional gender norms and sparking debates about the propriety of female smokers.

 Health concerns

-Nazi Germany saw the first modern anti-smoking campaign, the National Socialist government condemning tobacco use, funding research against it, levying increasing sin taxes on it, and in 1941 banning tobacco in various public places as a health hazard.
+Nazi Germany saw the first modern anti-smoking campaign, the National Socialist government condemning tobacco use, funding research against it while levying increasing sin taxes on tobacco products, and in 1941 banning tobacco in various public places as a health hazard.

-In the UK and the USA, an increase in lung cancer rates was being picked up by the 1930s, but the cause for this increase remained debated and unclear.
+In the UK and the US, an increase in lung cancer rates was being picked up by the 1930s, but the cause for this increase remained debated and unclear.

 A true breakthrough came in 1948, when the British physiologist Richard Doll published the first major studies that proved that smoking could cause serious health damage.
 In 1950, he published research in the British Medical Journal that showed a close link between smoking and lung cancer.
 Four years later, in 1954 the British Doctors Study, a study of some 40 thousand doctors over 20 years, confirmed the suggestion, based on which the government issued advice that smoking and lung cancer rates were related.
 The British Doctors Study lasted till 2001, with result published every ten years and final results published in 2004 by Doll and Richard Peto.
 Much early research was also done by Dr. Ochsner.
 Reader's Digest magazine for many years published frequent anti-smoking articles.

 In 1964 the United States Surgeon General's Report on Smoking and Health likewise began suggesting the relationship between smoking and cancer, which confirmed its suggestions 20 years later in the 1980s.